lsst-dm/dmtn-094/index.rst

 A whitelist of token issuers we trust MUST be maintained, and services that validate tokens MUST be configurable with that whitelist.
-Public keys used to validate tokens must be available on all token issuers, follwing to the JWK specification.
+Public keys used to validate tokens must be available on all token issuers, following to the JWK specification.
 Applications should cache the JWK for a given token issuer for at least 5 minutes and not more than 1 hour.

 All Access Tokens will be based on JWT.
 Some access tokens may also include claims implemented